 In 1950 it finally became law with a fixed date.
 Since then Mother's Day has become one of France's most popular celebrations.

-Over the years, hardly surprisingly given the current preoccupation with population numbers, the necessary qualifications for this peculiarly French honor have changed.
+Over the years, hardly surprising given the current preoccupation with population numbers, the necessary qualifications for this peculiarly French honor have changed.

 Today the honor of the Médaille de la Famille Française is awarded all over France by the different departments.